 Ever since Balraj (Sunil) Dutt migrated from Pakistan with his mother Kulwanti in 1948 and settled down in Mandoli, he would always return to his roots for all the important moments of his life.

 For a long time after that, Sunil Dutt continued with the tradition of hosting a screening of all his new releases for his villagers and more important, was happy to interact with them and receive honest feedback post the screening.

 Those who knew Sunil Dutt intimately said he had a special knack of befriending people and sustaining relationships for a lifetime.
 His children knew of his friends from Khurd village in Pakistan because Sunil Dutt spoke about all his interactions to his family over meals at the dining table.

 The villagers on the surface never imposed on his privacy but they were curious and so hid behind tall bushes in the night to watch over the stars at home and while shooting.

-Sanjay Dutt and his sisters had heard all these stories in their growing up years and met up many of the villagers when they come to visit Sunil Dutt at their Pali Hill residence and the doors of Sunil Dutt’s bungalow were always open for the villagers of Mandoli.
-After his demise, his village wanted to build a monument in his memory but daughter Priya Dutt dissuaded them, said dad would prefer to live in their hearts.
+Sanjay Dutt and his sisters had heard all these stories in their growing up years and met up with many of the villagers when they came to visit Sunil Dutt at their Pali Hill residence, and the doors of Sunil Dutt’s bungalow were always open for the villagers of Mandoli.
+After his demise, his village wanted to build a monument in his memory but daughter Priya Dutt dissuaded them, saying that their dad would prefer to live in their hearts.
 It is true.
 Sunil Dutt lived in the heart of his loved ones and this was apparent when the film fraternity was present in full force to bid farewell to their hero.

 When I hugged Priya Dutt, she had tears streaming down her face and said,